CityofToronto/bdit_flashcrow/README.md

 ## Config Files

-These files configure various tools used in MOVE:
+These files configure some of the various tools used in MOVE:

 - `.editorconfig`: enforces simple code conventions for all VSCode users;
 - `.eslintrc.js`: ESLint rules for style-checking JavaScript;